-We “will not taste death,” the Lord proclaims on a great many occasions.
-Evidently this is the primary message of Jesus Christ.
-Corroborating testimony from credible biblical sources compels seekers to unravel his revelation.
-Serious disciples: find more information here at FreelyReceive.
+“You will not taste death,” the Lord proclaims.
+Due to the sheer number of repetitive Gospel instances, this is the primary message of Jesus Christ.
+Corroborating testimony from highly credible biblical sources compels kingdom seekers to fulfill Christ’s revelation.
+Serious disciples can find more information here at FreelyReceive.

 Whoever believes these words will not taste death.